 Ego – The Big Trouble Maker

-You know when you are caught by the ego because you take things personally and quickly become judgmental and jealous.
+You know when you are caught up in your ego because you take things personally and quickly become judgmental and jealous.
 You feel rigid, fearful, and stuck in ruminating thought patterns.
 Consumed by emotions, you are defensive because you are easily hurt.
 Your inner dialogue amplifies anxieties and self-criticisms that deteriorate your self-worth.
 Because of this, your ego feeds on the need for validation from others.
 You are easily bruised and may even emotionally meltdown when things don’t go your way, or someone offends you.

 The ego loves attention and easily becomes addicted to the need to feed.
 At this point it will stop at nothing to create the conditions it requires to win at all costs.
 Manipulation of others can be expressed through claiming to be the victim or an over-exertion of control.
 When turned inward the ego looks like the self-critic, tyrant, saboteur, or the narcissist.
 The ego seeks to avoid personal responsibility through numbing distraction and always views things in the duality of “me” vs. “them.”
-Ego can cause our very rational mind to justify anything.
+Ego can cause a normally rational mind to justify pretty much anything.
 It conveniently allows us not to consider the consequences of our actions.
 It effortlessly seduces us into a false sense of security that the ends justify the means as long as we are okay.

 “You can have anything you want if you are willing to give up the belief that you can’t have it.”